 0 Comments

+I remember when microlearning first emerged in instructional design, along with the shift toward linear formats.
+While these approaches work for some, they can be detrimental to others, particularly in adult learning contexts like healthcare.
+There is increasing pressure in this environment to move away from traditional half-day or full-day sessions for learners unless absolutely necessary.
+Develop content that is shorter, faster, and innovative while not steering away from the learning outcomes or objectives for the courses.
+My experience has primarily been within a positivist paradigm, but I recognize the importance of adapting to diverse learning needs.
+It would be wonderful to break the traditional mold and move into more interpretivist or constructivist paradigms for a more holistic and person-centered approach.
 Technology has transformed how we learn and conduct research, making information more accessible, collaboration easier, and processes more efficient.
 However, beneath these advancements lie ethical concerns that are often overlooked.
 As a healthcare professional, I find these issues particularly troubling.
 A recent major data breach involving a well-known healthcare organization reminded me how overwhelming, scary, and frustrating these ethical lapses can be—especially for consumers.

 We often discuss topics like data privacy, plagiarism, and AI bias.
 Still, deeper, quieter dilemmas could shape the future of education and research in ways we never intended.
 Collecting data seems simple—gather information, analyze it, and draw conclusions.
 But in reality, it's a lot more complicated.
 Our assumptions, biases, and methods shape how we collect, interpret, and understand data.
 If we're not careful, we can easily fool ourselves into thinking we've learned something when, in fact, we've just confirmed what we already believed.
 So, how do we make sure our conclusions are solid?
 Here are my thoughts on three questions posed to me.